With our world in such a chaotic state, many people just want to know;

 For You To Choose A Bespoke Tailor Made Version or Remix

 Steve is planning to make further mixes, alternate versions and remixes to be released in the coming months.
 If you wish to make your own tailor-made mix, choose your own selection of singers, at which points in the song you'd like them to sing, and when you want instruments to come in etc. you could donate £75 for the honour and Steve will contact you for a discussion or even a mixing session at his home studio.
 If you are a remixer, you could ask Steve to send you them stems to make a remix yourself.
-There will be a CD and Vinyl with different versions, which you can pre-order.

 When the song was in development Steve felt it was such a call to humanity that it needed to be a charity project.